 Very few studies have examined the specific effects of race, culture/ethnicity, or language on neurocognitive testing for concussion management.
 Kontos et al. (2010) compared African American and White athletes’ performance on the Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT, [33]) at baseline, two, and seven days post-injury [21].
 The authors noted that African Americans were more likely to demonstrate a significant decline in cognitive function at one week post-injury with a similar trend at two days post-injury.
 Specifically, the authors observed decreased motor processing speed in the African American group and a lack of practice effect from baseline to seven days post-injury.
 The authors suggest that the lack of differences at baseline between the groups, coupled with the fact that differences were observed in only one measure, does not merit a separate normative baseline for African Americans.
 However, the participants in this study were all English-speaking high school and college students from similarly performing academic institutions.
 Consequently, these participants may not represent the breadth of educational, acculturation, and socioeconomic conditions, which may impact individuals’ pre- and post-injury performance on this test.

-Likewise, Shuttleworth-Edwards et al. (2009) compared white, English-speaking football players in the US to predominantly white English-speaking rugby players in South African on the ImPACT [32].
+Likewise, Shuttleworth-Edwards et al. (2009) compared white, English-speaking football players in the US to predominantly white English-speaking rugby players in South Africa on the ImPACT [32].
 The authors showed that while the South African players tended to report higher symptom scores, the cognitive task outcomes were similar.
 However, the authors acknowledge that the athletes in both groups were predominantly White and well-educated [32].
 The similarity of these results may not persist outside of this narrow scope.

 Some cross-lingual comparisons have additionally been conducted.
 Ott et al. (2014) compared English-speaking athletes to bilingual Spanish-speaking athletes taking the ImPACT in either Spanish or English [31].
-They demonstrated that Spanish-speaking athletes taking the ImPACT performed worse than either Spanish- and English-speaking taking the test in English.
-Furthermore, Spanish-speaking athletes taking the test in English performed more poorly than English-speaking athletes.
+They demonstrated that Spanish-speaking athletes completing the ImPACT performed worse than either Spanish- and English-speaking taking the test in English.
+Furthermore, Spanish-speaking athletes administered the test in English performed more poorly than English-speaking athletes.
 The authors note that this study highlights the need for caution when administering the ImPACT to Spanish- and English-speaking Hispanics.

 In short, race, ethnic background, cultural heritage, and primary language likely influence neurocognitive testing outcomes.
 We therefore must first determine whether these important demographic features (e.g. race, culture/ethnicity, and language) are being reported, and then identify to what extent they are factored into the analysis and interpretation of concussion-related neurocognitive outcomes.